What are literary devices?

 Examples of anthropomorphism: Toy Story.
 Bambi.
 Pinocchio.
 The Jungle Book.
 Animal Farm.

 Notice something in common with these classic titles?
-If you answered, ”anthropomorphism”, you’d be right on the money!
-Anthropomorphism is a literary device that occurs when we assign human characteristics or traits to nonhuman entities, like nonhuman animals, inanimate objects (your iPhone), and the environment surrounding us.
+If you answered anthropomorphism, you’d be right on the money!
+Anthropomorphism is a literary device when we assign human characteristics or traits to nonhuman entities, like nonhuman animals, inanimate objects (your iPhone), and the surrounding environment.

-Characters like Pinocchio, Bambi or Nemo (in the Pixar film Finding Nemo) are anthropomorphized characters because they act as humans do, and have been depicted as humans are in the story.
+Characters like Pinocchio, Bambi, and Nemo (in the Pixar film Finding Nemo) are anthropomorphized because they act as humans do and are depicted as humans in the story.

 10. Euphemism